 Come working to beautiful Prague!
 We are always looking for motivated postdocs and students (PhD, master, bachelor) to join our group.
-Our research covers plasmonics, nanophotonics, superresolution microscopy, single molecule spectroscopy, DNA self-assembly, protein imaging, image analysis and machine learning.
+Our research covers plasmonics, nanophotonics, superresolution microscopy, single molecule spectroscopy, DNA self-assembly, fluorescence, protein imaging, image analysis and machine learning.
 If you are interested in working in such diverse and interdisciplinary environment, please contact Vladimira.

 Currently advertised positions

 Here is a list of position currently advertised.
 Please contact us also if there is no position open right now or if you are intested in joining us for a different topic.
 There might be other possibility of funding or an opening soon.
 Vladimira is a part of the Humboldt research network.
 If you are a scientist in Germany wanting to spend 6-24 months in our lab, please contact Vladimira.